 Every business organization has its own language: Doctors, lawyers, plumbers and others all have specific terminology unique to their profession.
 For example, doctors have patients, lawyers have clients, and plumbers have customers.
 They use these and other not-so-common terms that are specific to their industry to create understanding and a sense of community within their individual organizational structures.

-Benefits of creating a common language for organizational communication
+Benefits of creating a common language

 - A common language assures that all members of the organization understand expectations.
 Misunderstandings are minimized so time formerly spent on correcting errors can be spent on productivity.